yannick-cw/poc_analyzer/README.md

 ```
 The Analyzer is the heart of the whole project.
 First it reads in the labeled texts from the [elasticsearch](https://www.elastic.co/products/elasticsearch) database.
-After that multiple models are build with the classification algorithms that we chose.
+After that multiple models are built with the classification algorithms that we chose.
-When the models are ready, it accepts http requests containing an algorithm name and a text and tries to classify this text.
+When the models are ready, it accepts http requests containing an algorithm name and a text and tries to classify the given text.
  Therefore the input text is first send to the Cleaner mircorservice and then classified by the selected algorithm.

 The seconds mode of operation is the validation phase.
 There each model is build and tested against a specified percentage of the input data.
 The input data is randomly distributed into test and train data.